chaostoolkit-attic/chaoshub-archive/docs/setup.md

 (.venv) $
 ```

-Once activated, install the dependencies as follows:
+Once activated you can install the Chaos Hub dependencies using:

 ```
 (.venv) $ pip install -r app/requirements.txt